🎶Let's gooooo baaaack, back to the begiiiinnniiinnngg🎶

 Not to get all Thought Catalog clickbait headline on y’all, but what happened next was something I never could have predicted:

 I’m really hoping that this project kicks off even more of these conversations and sharing of memories for everyone in my family.
 Especially since, tbh, I haven’t really learned that much more about Grandma Gladys and Grandpa Jim since I first started this.
 I also should probably ask my dad more stuff about his parents and childhood???
-I know my brothers gave my parents one of those “Tell us all about your life!” memory books/recordings for Christmas last year or the year before, and my mom asked if I wanted a copy of it when they were done (also feels like Kris or Dan should asked me if I wanted in on the gift?
+I know my brothers gave my parents one of those “Tell us all about your life!” memory books/recordings for Christmas last year or the year before, and my mom asked if I wanted a copy of it when they were done (also feels like my brothers should asked if I wanted in on the gift?
 Especially since I always ask if they want in on what I’m doing for gifts?
 I’ll be sure to mention that when Kris’ and Dan’s grandkids want to know more about them someday…).

 (Although, I mean…we do have some saints in this particular ancestral line, so.
 Maybe I’m just starting to take after them??)